Caen's Lair

 "You aren't."

-When she turned to him, there was a complicated expression on her face; her brows drawn and eyes narrowed but her mouth almost imperceptibly quirked up.
-He didn't have to guess this time, because he remembered it from their shared childhood, could recall it like a perfect photograph in his mind.
+When she turned to him, there was a complicated mask on her face; her brows drawn and eyes narrowed but her mouth almost imperceptibly quirked up.
+He didn't have to guess this time, because he remembered it just as well as the anger, could recall it like a perfect photograph in his mind.
 It was pain.

-When he tipped forward to hug her, she didn't resist, just rested her chin on his shoulder and breathed out, almost a sigh.
+When he tipped forward to hug her, she didn't resist, just rested her chin on his shoulder and breathed out a sigh.

 "There was no other way," Tump said into her hair, "You guys are the only part of Lake End I ever missed, but it was then or never.
 You have to understand that."

-"You could have written to me," Lia said, unabashedly petulant, and he smiled sadly.
+"You could have written to me," Lia complained, unabashedly petulant, and he smiled sadly.

 "Yeah.
 I should have."